John Ireland: Freelance actor and Red River

 Ireland had his first lead role in Railroaded!
 (1947), directed by Anthony Mann for Eagle-Lion.
 He went back to support parts for The Gangster (1947) for the King Brothers and I Love Trouble (1948) for Columbia.

 Ireland played the lead in Open Secret (1948) for Eagle-Lion, then had a support role in Anthony Mann's classic noir, Raw Deal (1948).

 Ireland had a vital support part in Howard Hawks' 1948 film Red River as the gunslinger Cherry Valance.
 However, Ireland's part was reduced when Hawks became annoyed with the actor.
+One theory claims Hawks was jealous of Ireland's romance with leading lady (and future wife) Joanne Dru.
+However, Hawks claimed it was due to Ireland's consumption of alcohol and marijuana.
 Ireland was an army captain in the Ingrid Bergman spectacular, Joan of Arc (1948).

 All the King's Men

 In April 1948 Ireland signed a contract with Columbia Pictures at $500 a week going up to $1500 a week.
 Ireland was nominated for an Oscar as Best Supporting Actor for his powerful performance as Jack Burden, the hard-boiled newspaper reporter who evolves from devotee to cynical denouncer of demagogue Willie Stark (Broderick Crawford) in All the King's Men (1949), making him the first Vancouver-born actor to receive an Academy Award nomination.

+Ireland played cynical muckraking reporter Henry "Early" Byrd in the quirky Glenn Ford/Evelyn Keyes vehicle "Christmas movie" (though released in August 1949) Mr. Soft Touch.

 Ireland was featured as Bob Ford in the low budget I Shot Jesse James (1949) the first movie directed by Sam Fuller.
 He was a villain in the Western Roughshod (1949) and a love rival for Paulette Goddard in Anna Lucasta (1949).

 In December 1949 Columbia suspended him after walking out after filming one scene on One Way Out (released as Convicted).
 He sued the studio.
+He and Columbia parted ways in February 1950 after Ireland agreed to pay the studio 25% of his earnings for the next five years.